-Second, if you use a fertilized substrate or just any substrate that you think contains many nutrients and chemical compounds, to be safe, you should wait a week or so before adding fish to your tank.
+Second, if you use a fertilized substrate or any substrate that you think contains many nutrients and chemical compounds, you should wait a week or so before adding fish to your tank.
 During that time, ammonia and nitrite levels will spike up, creating a very suitable environment for useful bacteria to grow in the planted aquarium, yet making the environment uninhabitable for fish.
-Check the ammonia and nitrite level before placing fish in the tank later.
+To be safe, check the ammonia and nitrite level before placing fish in the tank later.

-There are many substrates with different characteristics and qualities in the market right now.
-It is not that easy to choose the best substrate that makes your tank looks good, harmless for the fish while encouraging plant growth.
-That is why we presented you with a list of the best substrates for planted aquarium so it would be easier for you to choose the best one for your tank.
+There are many kinds of substrates on the market right now, with different characteristics and qualities.
+It is not that easy to choose the best substrate—one that makes your tank looks good, is healthy and safe for the fish, while also encouraging plant growth.
+That is why we presented you with a list of the best substrates for planted aquariums, so it would be easier for you to choose the best one for your tank.

 Now, when you already know what the best out there is, what are you still waiting for?
-Get some great substrate for your beloved planted-aquarium.
+Go get some great substrate for your beloved planted aquarium.